Sekuora/TrezEnv/README.md

 - [X] Install dependencies from trezenv file
 - [X] Get project dependencies ready with a sinigle trezenv init command
 - [X] Work with vcpkg manifest mode
-- [ ] Make it work from globally from system environment variables
+- [ ] Make it work globally from system environment variables
 - [ ] Improve trezenv file parsing add support for triplets
 - [ ] Create fully featured docs and video demo
 - [ ] Add more easy to use commands for miscellaneous features